NIEWIDZIALNY DIZAIJN - MOBILITY

 The idea was to represent international coverage of multiple disciplines, specific artistic collaborations and the program for the 2010 Fashionclash Maastricht event.
 2010 magazine is a platform that represents the contemporary quality of work submitted by its contributors.
 The content is an ode to rare themes which awaken curiosity and permeate the pages.
 The magazine is printed 2010 times, 132 pages, full colour.

 I frequently create participatory projects and visual adventures.
 My blog collects my interests.
-I am a co-director of Depot Basel, a place for contemporary design, aiming to stage opportunities and unexpected connections.
-If someone tells me to be creative I want to give him a punch in the face.
-Design and Art is about the real life.
+I am a co-director of Depot Basel, a place for contemporary design, aiming to stage opportunities and connections.
 I am trained as designer but the job description didn’t fulfill my expectations.
 Imagination and reality have little in common.
 However, it’s enjoyable to invite both to a Blind Date and to see what you get.
-Therefore I am a participant at Jan van Eyck, Multiform institute for fine art, design and reflection.
+Therefore I am currently a participant at Jan van Eyck, Multiform institute for fine art, design and reflection.